pzuraq/ember-argument-types/README.md

 ##### `instance-of`

-The `instance-of` hepler is used to validate an argument is an instance of a class. it expects a single positional argument of a class.
+The `instance-of` helper is used to validate an argument is an instance of a class. it expects a single positional argument of a class.

 ```handlebars
 {{arg-type @myArg (instance-of this.MyClass)}}